FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/the-stage-and-television-today/1975-03-20-the-stage-and-television-today.md

 media: Theatre Section
 post_description: Reported that Lena would be appearing at the Pavilion Theatre, Bournemouth.
 image: /assets/images/the-stage-and-television-today/1975-03-20-the-stage-and-television-today-front-cover.png
-categories: [The Stage and Television Today]
+categories: [The Stage and Television Today, OnThisDay20March]
 ---

 <figure class="fig1">